Election of Donald Trump will spur more action and activism: John Lewis

-Lewis said the election of Donald Trump will only spur more action and activism.
+Lewis said the election of Donald Trump as U.S. president will only spur more action and activism.
 "There's nothing more powerful than the marching feet of a determined people.
 We cannot wait.
 We cannot be patient.
 We know the direction we must go."

-"Maybe our foremothers and forefathers all came to this great land in different ships, but we're all in the same boat now," said Lewis, quoting the words of one of his role models and mentors, Dr. Martin Luther King Jr.
+"Maybe our foremothers and forefathers all came to this great land in different ships, but we're all in the same boat now," said Lewis, quoting the words of Martin Luther King Jr.